Replacing a central heating pump can sometimes be a little awkward because of its position in the airing cupboard or similar.

-The image on the left shows a pump in position near the floor of the airing cupboard.
+The image above shows a pump in position near the floor of the airing cupboard.

-Remove the electrical connection cover and release the wires from the live, neutral and earth positions.
+Remove the electrical connection cover and release the wires from the live, neutral and earth positions (again, ensure the power is turned off!).
 Unclamp the cable from the connection box and pull it clear of the pump.

 The inlet and outlet valves need to be turned off using an adjustable spanner.
 These valves will turn off by turning them clockwise.
-If you have trouble with a valve that is stuck or jammed, click on the link to our project on this.
+If you have trouble with a valve that is stuck or jammed, view our project on this here.

 Undo the nuts connecting the pump to the pipework using the Stilsons.
 Do not disturb the connection between the other side of the valves and the pipework.

-Place the new pump in position (don't forget the washers) and tighten the connection nuts.
+Place the new pump in position.
+Make sure that you have replaced the washers and ideally replaced them with new ones. (don't forget the washers) and tighten the connection nuts.

 Remove the electrical connection box cover and use a light cloth to make sure no water is present.
 Reconnect the cable wires as shown on your photo or diagram.